enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 ### Setting the background image for whole app

-- Go to the app.css file and paste the following code
+- Open the app.css file in your project and add the following CSS code:

 ```javascript
 body{